JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 # Networking and Azure

 .NET nanoFramework offers native secure network capabilities.
-They may differ depending on the MCU and associated hardware but if there is an ethernet adaptor or a Wi-Fi module, except if they are extremely exotic, they'll be supported!
+The capabilities may differ depending on the MCU and associated hardware but if there is an ethernet adaptor or a Wi-Fi module, except if they are extremely exotic, they'll be supported!
 For example, the ESP32 supports secure Wi-Fi connectivity, all certificates to authenticate servers and devices are supported making the connection secure from end to end using the underlying TLS/SSL.

 Watch the [Connect to Azure IoT](https://www.youtube.com/watch?v=pxXgU3XcRr4&t=5s) "IoT Show" episode to learn more about creating secure connections.